Meadowsweet BothyMalham Tarn, North Yorkshire, BD24 9PU

 - Number of dogs welcome 2

 About Meadowsweet BothyNew.
-For a truly rustic getaway, try camping in this seventeenth-century barn in the Yorkshire Dales National Park
+This converted seventeenth-century barn offers ‘camping within walls’ accommodation in the Yorkshire Dales National Park.

-Meadowsweet Bothy is one of two rustic camping bothies in a converted seventeenth-century two-cell barn and shippon, originally used for housing farm livestock and hay.
+Meadowsweet Bothy adjoins Ragged Robin Bothy in a converted two-cell barn and shippon, originally used for housing farm livestock and hay.

 Located on the edge of the Malham Tarn National Nature Reserve, its wild and remote location allows you to disconnect from modern life for a few days.
 Go hiking around the tarn in search of wildlife to photograph or watch the stars as night falls.
 Discover the magical waterfall of Janet's Foss, which hides amongst the woods near Malham or go further afield to walk the more remote fells of Malham Moor.